A Foodcentric Life

 Ingredients

-• ¼ cup oil-packed sun-dried tomatoes drained well, finely chopped
+• ¼ cup oil-packed sun-dried tomatoes drained well and finely chopped

 Instructions